dflowscans/DFlowMangaCMS/README.md

 Please don't make any issues about that.<br>
 I plan to add it in the somewhat near future.

+### Note:
+- Profile image uploads still work as well as all other image uploads.

 #### Note: Only this README will be updated.
 The others you see in this repo will NOT be updated.

 # 🌍 Environment Configuration Guide